Nicola17/ArduinoTinkerLibrary/README.md

 #### Additional Dependencies

-Some classes of the Arduino Tinker Library require additional library.
+Some classes of the Arduino Tinker Library require additional libraries.
-If you want to use those classes in your project you need to download and install the corresponding external dependencies.
+If you want to use those classes in your project you must download and install the corresponding external dependencies.

 *	[LiquidCrystal] [1]
 	* LiquidCrystalLog